Is Open Shelving Right for Your Kitchen?

 Deciding whether to include open shelving starts with understanding your priorities.
 Do you value maximum storage, or does an open, airy feel matter more?
 Are the items you’d want on display things you use often and enjoy seeing every day?

-Thoughtful planning is key.
-When designed with intention and balanced with concealed storage, open shelving can be both practical and beautiful.
+Thoughtful planning is the difference between shelves that delight you for years and shelves that frustrate you within months.
+When designed with intention and balanced with the right mix of cabinetry and pantry storage, open shelving can be both practical and beautiful.

-Working with a kitchen designer who understands older homes—and who is comfortable designing both fitted and unfitted elements—can help you evaluate how open shelving fits your space and your lifestyle.
-Ultimately, the right kitchen is one that feels good to work in and brings daily enjoyment to the people who use it.
+Working with a kitchen designer who understands older homes, and who is comfortable designing both fitted and unfitted elements, can help you evaluate how open shelving fits your space and your lifestyle.
+A well-planned kitchen—like a thoughtfully designed kitchen island or a kitchen fireplace—is one that feels good to work in and brings daily enjoyment to the people who use it..

 Small floating shelves on either side of the range hood add a modern touch to this vintage-style kitchen Arciform designed for a historic Mt.
 Tabor home.